U8NWXD/oppia-wiki/Custom-ESLint-checks.md

 };
 ```

 First, consider the `meta` key at the top of the exported object.
 The associated object contains the rule's metadata.
 Under `docs` we describe the rule, and under `messages` we list the error messages that this rule can raise.
 ESLint supports rules that suggest fixes, but since we can't automatically fix a `Hello, world!` usage, we set `fixable` to `null`.
+When writing your rule you should include all of these keys, but replace the values as needed to describe your rule.

-Next, consider the `create` key.
+Next, consider the `create` key, which is required for ESLint rules.
 This key maps to the function we wrote in AST Explorer.
 However, notice that the values passed to `context.report()` have changed.
-Instead of specifying the error message directly, it's better to reference a message from the rule's metadata.
+Instead of specifying the error message directly like before, we now provide a `messageId` key that matches one of the keys under `meta.messages`.
+Now when we cal `context.report`, the user will be shown the `helloWorld` message from `meta.messages`.
+You should use the message ID structure when writing your rules.

 We also need to add our rule to `.eslintrc`.
 Add `"oppia/hello-world": "error",` under the top-level `rules` key.